 I never thought I would want kids, I am a strong interdependent woman who doesn’t need… oh look at the kitty…

 For the last six months that I was living in Melbourne, the one thing (apart from my own place) that I wanted was to have my mum’s cat, Nellie, who is a seal-point ragdoll (that adopted me) in my own place.
-Since my mum got another dog (Silky Terrier) Millie, who despite having an artifical knee is a mental case and had ostracized Nellie and she only lived upstairs.
-Whenever I came home from Melbourne, she would sleep on my bed and was affectionete to me.
-So, it was decicded that Nellie chose her mother and if I could, I would adopt her, and today it happened when I registered her with the shire.
+Since my mum got another dog (Silky Terrier) Millie, who despite having an artificial knee is a mental case and had ostracized Nellie and she only lived upstairs.
+Whenever I came home from Melbourne, she would sleep on my bed and was affectionate to me.
+So, it was decided that Nellie chose her mother and if I could, I would adopt her, and today it happened when I registered her with the shire.

 We weren’t sure what would happen when we moved her.
-Would she meow constantlly?
+Would she meow constantly?
 Would she try to run out the door when we left to do errands?
 Would she go off her food, hide for days and be scared?
 Things could not have gone better, within minutes she was rubbing up against my bedposts, eating, exploring her new place and has only meowed once to find her food and then goes back to bed.

 She also hasn’t worn a collar since she was a kitten (she is now 6 and 10 months) and when I put one on her, it hasn’t bothered her.

 For those of you who are not familiar with the bread I will give you an overview.
 They are are distinctly noticeable by their bright blue eyes, they have a semi-longhair coat which is soft and silky.
 They also are very docile, with a placid temperament and affectionate nature (hence Nellie really lapping up my company when I came home).